benber86/curve-blog/content/posts/exchange-received/index.md

 In a traditional swap set-up, a user must first allow the pool to take a certain amount of tokens from their wallet before they can execute a swap and receive the output token.
 This preliminary step is known as an [approval](https://help.1inch.io/en/articles/6147312-token-approvals).
-Once a user has allowed a pool's contract to withdraw tokens from their wallet, they can call the pool's `exchange` function to execute a swap.
+Once a user has allowed a pool's contract to withdraw tokens from their wallet, they can then call the pool's `exchange` function to execute a swap.
 The swap will withdraw from the user's wallet using the `transferFrom` ERC-20 function, execute the swap, and transfer the amount of output token to the user's wallet.

-Using an example set up in which a user swaps 1000 USDC for 1 WETH, we can illustrate the process with the following flow chart:
+Using an example setup in which a user swaps 1000 USDC for 1 WETH, we can illustrate the process with the following flow chart:

 <script src="https://cdnjs.cloudflare.com/ajax/libs/vis/4.21.0/vis.min.js"></script>
 <script type="text/javascript" src="../../js/exchange-received/vis.animateTraffic.js"></script>